beatrizsmerino/adventjs/challenge-03/README.md

 # Challenge 03

+The Grinch is on the loose and wants to screw up Christmas! 😱 Let's fix the mess he's made in Santa's gift factory.

 ## Description

 The Grinch is opening the letters that were going to Santa and leaving them in a mess. 😱